CapKenR/IaC/Beta/Docker/README.md

 tenant_id       = "..."
 ```

 The user (must be lower case) and password (for the VM's docker account) are required and have no default value.
-The location (defaults to "westcentralus") and environment (tag defaults to "Training") are optional variables.
+The location (defaults to "westcentralus") and environment (tag defaults to "Test") are optional variables.
 Variables can entered on the terraform plan/apply/destroy command line (using the -var option), supplied in a terraform.tfvars file or another .tfvars file (using the -var-file option).
 The user will be prompted for required variables which do not have a value.